 The ego, which is inherently unstable, since it is composed of fleeting illusions/perceptions and fluctuating external factors for its “existence,” creates a limited sense of “I” focused on obsessive “self-preservation” (in the sense of both physical preservation and identity preservation), and, due to fear and craving, it maintains a “sense of other” in relationship to all of creation in order to sustain a feeling of individuality and over-importance focused on its own existence and “survival” (in both concept and form) above all else.

-Due to its over-identification with one personal body-mind and its needs/desires, the ego only forms attachments to people, places, and things in the world in ways that maintain or “boost” its social “validity,” “pleasure,” “relevance,” “success,” or “value” (either running toward or away from certain things to maintain its sense-of-self), failing to see or live the greater Reality of the True Self that is beyond form and incorruptible in essence, unchanged (not made more or less) by objects and/or experience and is unlimited and eternal in nature, boundless without death (unlike the ego, which dies and is reborn, with every superficial shift in “identity” that is ultimately extinguished with the final dissolution of the body that it is tied to with the inevitable process of physical death).
+Due to its over-identification with one personal body-mind and its needs/desires, the ego only forms attachments to people, places, and things in the world in ways that maintain or “boost” its social “validity,” “pleasure,” “relevance,” “success,” or “value” (either running toward or away from certain things to maintain its sense-of-self) due to its fear and insecurity.
+The ego fails to see, or live, the greater Reality of the True Self that is beyond form and incorruptible in essence, unchanged (not made more or less) by objects and/or experience and is unlimited and eternal in nature, boundless without death (since the ego is too distracted by its constant death and rebirth with every superficial shift in “identity” that is ultimately extinguished with the final dissolution of the body that it is tied to with the inevitable process of physical death).

 Survival-Mode Enabled: Watch Out World–Here It Comes!